benNthen/mobile_album_fetch_api/README.md

  Select one of the albums listed.

- A pop-up will appear showing a total of 50 thumbnail photos arranged in a tile-like grid.
+ A pop-up will appear showing a total of 50 thumbnail photos belonging to that album and are arranged in a tile-like grid.
 You can scroll up and down.

  ![fetchapi](https://user-images.githubusercontent.com/53241776/138899575-c7911cc1-422f-40ec-ac03-fe653e3af4ad.jpg)

- If you select one of the thumbnail photos, another pop-up will appear showing an full-sized version of that photo.
+ If you select one of the thumbnail photos, another pop-up will appear to show its full-sized version.

  ![fetchapi2](https://user-images.githubusercontent.com/53241776/138899742-7da24f8d-282b-4e26-a9e4-4711e4c317b5.jpg)